wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The amazing chat to rock your community.
-Chat rooms, private chats and much more...
-Try it now!
+Perfect for BuddyPress, Ultimate Member and Users Ultra!

 == Description ==